 The Shire’s legendary strength comes in handy in all types of draft work.
 It is equally at home pulling heavy loads in the arena, the woodlot, or the field.

 However, the Shire is also suitable as a saddle horse for long-legged riders.
-It has proven itself capable of satisfactory performance in pleasure, trail riding, dressage, police work, and even some basic cattle work.
-The Shire can also provide a foundation for crossbred sport horses able to take on jumping and eventing.
+It has proven itself capable of satisfactory performance in pleasure riding, trail riding, dressage, police work, and even some basic cattle work.
+The Shire can also provide a genetic foundation for crossbred sport horses able to take on jumping and eventing.

 “Gentle giant” may be a cliché, but it is certainly applicable to the Shire.
 This horse loves people.
 Its sweet, mellow disposition makes it a pleasure to work with, and its desire to please makes it highly trainable.